 Philp (2010) refers to the species (under Juncus ambiguus) as last recorded in Kent in 1862, from Deal.
-This was apparently found by James Boswell There was, however, a later record represented by a specimen gathered in 1947 at Sandwich Bay, now at the National Museum Wales as part of collection donated by Barbara Welch and presumably a find of hers.
-Both Deal and Sandwich have much suitable terrain for this species and it is some 300m away.
-The presence of a small amount of Puccinellia fasciculata (Borrer's Saltmarsh-grass) at the site is similarly indicative.
-There are brackish dikes around the enclosure(s) here and the ground is shown as open at least back to ordnance survey maps of the 1870s.
-Eighteenth century maps show parcel layouts of varying consistency with the subsequent pattern, but the present site can be inferred to be a survivor of long-term open grazing marshes.
-It is of course not necessary to assume long-term continuity of the species here in view of the possibility of transmission by birds.
+This was apparently found by James Boswell Syme.
+There was, however, a later record represented by a specimen gathered in 1947 at Sandwich Bay, now at the National Museum Wales as part of collection donated by Barbara Welch and presumably a find of hers.
+Both Deal and Sandwich have much suitable terrain for this species and it is possible that

-&lt;sup>14 Cope, T.A. & Stace, C.A.
+11 Cope, T.A. & Stace, C.A.
 (1978) The Juncus bufonius L. aggregate in western Europe.
 Watsonia 12: 113-128.